nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 ENDCHAR
 ```

+Both the font bounding box (FONTBOUNDINGBOX) and the character bounding box (BBX) determine the display position.
-This image takes into account the bounding box (BBX) of each character.
+This image takes into account the font bounding box (FONTBOUNDINGBOX) and character bounding box (BBX) of each character.
 ```
 ________,________,________,
 ________,________,________,